mrgenixus/working-with-iframe/README.md

  Yes
 ### Can I put my handlers ahead of the built-in ones?
 ..
 That's a no:
-** The problem: ** to do this, we need to copy a string from the onclick event, turn it into a funciton and execute it in the correct scope: e.g. the iframe.
+**The problem:** to do this, we need to copy a string from the onclick event, turn it into a funciton and execute it in the correct scope: e.g. the iframe.
 We can't, basically.
 Technically, we can use 'with' and 'eval'.
 If you don't understand the problem, look up the rationale for deprecating them.
 You read that right.
+### Can I clobber the existing ones?
+Easy as pie
 ### Can I remove my handlers?
 absolutely
 ### More tests?